swagtop/gol/README.md

 1. Add UI with options for user to choose on start
 2. Add ability to load cell setups from text files
-4. Add drag-and-drop functionality such that files can simply be dropped into the window
+4. Add drag-and-drop functionality such that text files can simply be dropped into the window
+5. Add options to control update speed